How to Automate Invoice Data Entry (and Stop Wasting Hours Each Week)

 How to get started

 The easiest way to test invoice automation is to run a pilot on one month of invoices.
-Import your last 30 days of invoices into a tool like Zerentry, let the AI process them, and measure how many fields needed correction.
+Import your last 30 days of bills into a tool like Zerentry to automate bill data entry end-to-end, let the AI process them, and measure how many fields needed correction.
 Most teams find that fewer than 5% of fields require any manual touch after the first week of corrections.

 You do not need to change your accounting software.
 The automation layer sits between your inbox and your existing tools — Xero, QuickBooks, Zoho Books — and feeds them clean, structured data.